Driving in Banff: 10 Things You Should Know

 2. Do You Need a Park Pass to Enter Banff National Park?

-A national park pass is required to stop anywhere within Banff National Park or to drive on one of the scenic routes like the Bow Valley or Icefields Parkways.
+A national park pass is required to stop anywhere within Banff National Park or to drive on one of the scenic routes, like the Bow Valley Parkway or Icefields Parkway.
 A park pass is not required if driving through Banff National Park without stopping (you can make short stops for fuel, etc.).

-Park passes can also be purchased at the visitor information centre in Banff located on Banff Avenue.
-Follow the signs for ‘visitor information’ or ‘purchase your park’.
+Park passes can also be purchased at the visitor information centre in Banff, located on Banff Avenue.
+Follow the signs for ‘visitor information’ or ‘purchase park pass’.

 3. What is the Speed Limit in Banff National Park?